 Playing by the rules vs. breaching by-laws

-Your by-laws and rules are there for a reason – to maintain peace and harmony in your strata or body-corporate community.
-They also ensure everyone is on the same page regarding what’s permitted in your strata property and what’s not.
-In addition to being aligned with the law, by-laws help with the governance and management of strata properties and bodies corporate.
+Your by-laws and rules are there for a reason – to maintain peace and harmony in your strata or body corporate community.
+They also ensure everyone is on the same page regarding what’s permitted and what’s not.
+In addition to being aligned with the law, by-laws help with the governance and management of strata properties and body corporates.

 If you’re facing an issue with another owner or resident regarding breaching the by-laws, let’s look at what course of action you can take:

-If direct communication isn’t doing the trick, you can always take the help of your strata manager or committee to resolve the matter on your behalf.
-Having an unbiased party negotiate matters can help sort issues in a more formal manner.
-Your committee can explain the nuances of community living to the problem makers and make them aware of the implications of breaching by-laws and rules.
+If direct communication isn’t doing the trick, you can always request the committee or your manager to help resolve the matter.
+Having an unbiased party negotiate matters can help sort issues in a more formal manner, and they may already have a protocol in place to deal with any conflict situations that may arise.
+Your committee can also explain the nuances of community living to the problem makers, and make them aware of the implications of breaching by-laws and rules.